aptitudetechnology/Aventory/README.md

 ## License

 This project is confidential and is not open source.
-Do not distribute or publish any part of the source code or archetecture without prior written consent.
+Do not distribute or publish any part of the source code or architecture without prior written consent.